by Brook Walsh

 You’ll have space for family or friends to rent out should they ever need it.

-Once the house is paid off, you have the full value of the home as well as continued rent payment that become 100% income to you.
+Once the house is paid off, you have the full value of the home as well as continued rent payment that becomes 100% income to you.

 Cons To Renting Your Home